covscript/covscript/docs/SDK.md

 that backs every script callable; when the context dies, the store and all its functions are freed.

-A `structure`'s member data (domain) is self-contained and remains valid after context destruction.
-But its type identity (type node) and script methods are subject to the same undefined behavior as any other script object.
+No escaped object is guaranteed to remain usable after context destruction — this includes a `structure`'s member data, type identity, and script methods.

 Therefore: